shanexie6396/cpp-threading/README.md

 - 06 - using std::lock_gaurd to prevent dead lock
 - 07 - using std::atomic instead of mutex
 - 08 - sample threading ussage of a four color grid changing colors concurrently
+- 09 - using std::unique_lock to pair with std::condition_variable makes it possible for wait() to temporarily unlock and safely re-lock the mutex automatically, ensuring correct synchronization without busy waiting.

 ## Topics Covered